Gone with the Wind (film): Audience response

+The international response to Gone with the Wind was volatile, and its immense scale and emotional resonance provoked political intervention.
+It was banned in Nazi-occupied Europe, although it was reportedly being favored by government officials.
+Despite the prohibition, copies were smuggled into occupied territories for private screenings, to the dismay of propaganda authorities.
+In early 1942 Tokyo, a select group of Japanese military officers and filmmakers viewed a double feature of Gone with the Wind and Disney's Snow White and the Seven Dwarfs, both obtained after the British surrender in Singapore.
+Despite Japan's early wartime successes, the advanced technology and production quality of these films caused despair among the viewers, who questioned how Japan could possibly defeat a nation capable of such cinematic achievements.
+At a gala premiere attended by approximately 2,500 people in the Soviet Union, Gone with the Wind resonated deeply with audiences amid the country's own period of upheaval.
+Viewer Nelli Bersineva noted "Scarlett definitely has a Russian character."
+Leningrad mayor Anatoly A. Sobchak highlighted the contemporary relevance, saying "we see how American people lived through their war and changed their lives".

 Even though it earned its investors roughly twice as much as the previous record-holder, The Birth of a Nation, the box-office performances of the two films were likely much closer.
 The bulk of the earnings from Gone with the Wind came from its roadshow and first-run engagements, where the distributor received 70 percent and 50 percent of the box-office gross, respectively, rather than its general release, which at the time typically saw the distributor's share set at 30–35 percent of the gross.
 In the case of The Birth of a Nation, its distributor, Epoch, sold off many of its distribution territories on a "states rights" basis—which typically amounted to 10 percent of the box-office gross—and Epoch's accounts are only indicative of its own profits from the film, and not the local distributors.
 Carl E. Milliken, secretary of the Motion Picture Producers and Distributors Association, estimated that The Birth of a Nation had been seen by fifty million people by 1930.

 When re-released in 1947, it earned a $5 million rental in the United States and Canada and was one of the year's top ten releases.
 Successful re-releases in 1954 and 1961 enabled it to retain its position as the industry's top earner, despite substantial challenges from more recent films such as Ben-Hur, but it was finally overtaken by The Sound of Music in 1966.